 Babies born with this condition can have long-term health problems.
-They often need regular follow-up care after they go home from the hospital.
+They will need regular follow-up care after they go home from the hospital.

 Some babies will have trouble growing.
 This is called failure to thrive.
 Children with serious lung problems are most likely to have growing problems.
 Because of their illness, they may need more calories than a normal baby to grow and get healthier.
 Reflux can also cause feeding problems.
 This can keep a baby from eating enough to grow.

 Some babies may have hearing loss.
-Your child should have a hearing test before he or she leaves the hospital.
+Your child will have a hearing test before he or she leaves the hospital.

 When to Call a Healthcare Provider

 Your child’s healthcare team will teach you how to care for your baby before he or she leaves the hospital.
 Call your child’s healthcare provider if your child has new symptoms or if you have questions.